pfalvey/ethical-computing-institute/course-readings.md

 + [Institute of Electrical and Electronics Engineers Code of Ethics](https://www.ieee.org/about/corporate/governance/p7-8.html "IEEE Code of Ethics")
 + [Association for Computing Machinery Code of Ethics](https://ethics.acm.org/code-of-ethics/ "ACM Code of Ethics")
 + [Institute for the Certification of Computing Professionals Code of Ethics](https://www.iccp.org/code-of-ethics.html "ICCP Code of Ethics")

+## Diversity and Immigration Issues in Technology
++